vladdobre/ci_server/README.md

 ## Description

-## Running the project
+## Running the project locally
-In order to Run the project, you need to have the following installed:
+In order to Run the project locally, you need to have the following installed:
 1) Java 17
 2) Maven
 3) Ngrok (Check the section "Starting the Server" for more information)